19Vin70/xiao-assistant/README.md

 # xiao-assistant
-This is my first virtual assistant
+This is my first virtual assistant and this is just a simple assistant